The Trending (Under $20!) Skincare Line That’ll Rival Glossier

 It can feel like a new skincare line launches every week but a new brand is hoping to earn a place in your bathroom cabinet, all in the name of simplifying.
 Enter Versed, the under-$20 vegan and cruelty-free line that aims to make powerful products more affordable and accessible than ever.
 “Consumers are becoming more mindful about what they’re putting on their skin and in their bodies, but clean, results-driven products are just not within reach for the majority of shoppers who still buy their skincare at drugstores,” says Katherine Power, co-founder and CEO of Clique Brands (which is the parent company to Who What Wear).
 The line utilized insights from Clique’s 16 million users to create 19 products to make skincare easy, effective and accessible for all.
 Just as the Glossier community has helped sprout new products from their feedback, Versed is taking cues from their users.
 “Our community also heavily figures in, providing feedback on everything from formula performance to pricing,” says Power.

 Impressively, low cost does not equate with low quality for the brand.
-Their products are vegan, cruelty-free, and formulated to EU standards (aka without 1,300 common toxins, and with no added colors, dyes, or fragrances).
+Their products are cruelty-free and formulated to EU standards (aka without 1,300 common toxins, and with no added colors, dyes, or fragrances).
 Under $20 was just as vital to the brand’s identity as effectiveness, says Power.
 “We are very focused on making good skin and clean products accessible for people everywhere,” she says.
 “We invest in using research-backed ingredients at levels proven to benefit your skin, and cut back on many of the conventional cost drivers, like custom componentry and celebrity endorsements.”
 What’s more, the products are now discounted by 25% as part of Target’s Cyber Monday sale.